 - Internal Applications

 - Third-Party Applications

-Units that fall into these categories should get approval from Marketing Communications prior to designing new websites using the minimum standards.
+Units that fall into these categories should get approval from Notre Dame Creative prior to designing new websites using the minimum standards.

 - With few exceptions, advertising is not allowed on University websites.
 Do not include endorsements, banner ads, or other commercial interests.